0cjs/8bitdev/make/README.md

 ### Build Scripts

-The build scripts in this directory are one-offs to handle build tasks that b8tool cannot currently handle itself; eventually b8tool should be improved to be able to take simpler build descriptions and do what's being done by these scripts.
+The build scripts in this directory are one-offs to handle build tasks that t8dev cannot currently handle; eventually t8dev should be improved to be able to take simpler build descriptions and do what's being done by these scripts.

 ### Other Scripts